-If you see any insects in your living unit, submit a maintenance request (MR) at mnsu-isd.webtma.net.
+If you see any insects in your living unit, submit a maintenance request (MR) at link.mnsu.edu/repair.
 If service is required, it may be necessary for staff from the pest control company to enter your living unit.
 A room entry waiver is completed as part of your online maintenance request (MR).